A Discontinuity Capturing Shallow Neural Network for Elliptic Interface Problems: Numerical results

 \paragraph{\textbf{Example 2}}

-As the second example, we compare the results of DCSNN with the piecewise deep neural network proposed in \cite{he2020meshfree}, in which two (or multiple) individual neural nets are trained to approximate the function in each subdomain.
-Here, the regular domain $\Omega = [-1,1]^2$ is separated by the interface that is given by a polar curve $r(\theta) = 1/2 + \sin(5\theta)/7$.
+As the second example, we compare the results of DCSNN with the piecewise deep neural network proposed in \cite{he2020meshfree}, in which two (or multiple) individual neural nets are trained to approximate the function in each sub-domain.
+Here, the square domain $\Omega = [-1,1]^2$ is separated by the interface that is given by the polar curve $r(\theta) = 1/2 + \sin(5\theta)/7$.
 We choose the exact solution as in \cite{he2020meshfree}

 and set $\beta^- = 10$ and $\beta^+ = 1$.
 The present network is trained using $N = 50$ and $100$ neurons with randomly sampled training points $(M,M_b,M_\Gamma) = (400, 80, 80)$.
-We measure the accuracy of solutions using the relative $L_2$ norm error and compare the results with piecewise deep neural net employing $4$ and $6$ hidden layers in \cite{he2020meshfree}, for which the same order of training data is used.
-As one can see in Table~\ref{Table:exp2}, the present solution with only one hidden layer, and much less parameters, exhibits better accuracy.
+We measure the accuracy of the solutions using the relative $L^2$ error and compare the results with piecewise deep neural nets employing four and six hidden layers, as in \cite{he2020meshfree}, for which the same order of training data is used.
+As one can see from Table~\ref{Table:exp2}, the DCSNN model with only one hidden layer and fewer parameters shows better accuracy.

 \paragraph{\textbf{Example 3}}